apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

    ![Final Data in Iceberg](/_static/fig/real-time-data-lake-tutorial/final-data-in-iceberg.png "Final Data in Iceberg")

    From the latest result in Iceberg, we can see that there is a new record of `(db_1, user_1, 111)`, and the address of `(db_1, user_2, 120)` has been updated to `Beijing`.
    Besides, the record of `(db_2, user_2, 220)` has been deleted.
-The result is exactly the same with the changes we did in MySQL.
+The result is exactly the same as the changes we made in MySQL.

 ## Clean up
 After finishing the tutorial, run the following command in the directory of `docker-compose.yml` to stop all containers: